Vasqu3z/CLB-Retention/site-beta/MIGRATION_STATUS.md

 - Consistent styling

 ### What's New in Outputs
-The files in `/mnt/user-data/outputs/` are **page-level updates** that:
+The files in `/site-beta` are **page-level updates** that:
 - Use the enhanced components
 - Add new features (filters, week selector)
 - Fix minor issues (button styling)
 - Include inline documentation

 ### You Don't Need Both Versions
-For most files, use the version from `/mnt/project/`.
-Only use `/outputs/` for the 6 updated pages.
+For most files, use the version from `/site-beta`.
+Only use `website` for the google sheets integrations & sites that don't have a site-beta equivalent.

 ---

 ## 🎯 RECOMMENDATION

-**You're 95% done!** Here's what I recommend:

 ### Right Now (30 minutes):
-1. Copy all files from `/mnt/project/` to your project
+1. Copy all files from `site-beta` to your project
-2. Copy the 6 updated pages from `/outputs/` to your project
+2. Copy the 6 updated pages from `/site-beta/` to your project
 3. Run `npm run dev` and test

 ### This Week (2-3 hours):